 Since 2012, I have made an effort to read Charles Dickens’ masterpiece novella, A Christmas Carol, every December.
-This book means a great deal to me, and has served as a yearly reminder of the kind of family member, employer, and citizen I want to be.
+It’s my favorite book*, and has served as a yearly reminder of the kind of family member, employer, and citizen I want to be.

 For a few pre-Covid Decembers, I often found myself in the green room of a local improv theatre revisiting the age-old dabate: “Which is the best film adaptation of Charles Dickens’ A Christmas Carol?”
 We would go ’round and ’round, discussing which movie was most fun and entertaining, which was truest to the book, which had the most nostalgic value, and why the Muppets’ version was the greatest of all time (we were theatre kids).